stackitcloud/terraform-provider-stackit/docs/data-sources/sfs_snapshot_policies.md

 subcategory: ""
 description: |-
   SFS snapshot policies datasource schema
+  ~> This datasource is in beta and may be subject to breaking changes in the future.
+Use with caution.
+See our guide https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources for how to opt-in to use beta resources.
 ---

 # stackit_sfs_snapshot_policies (Data Source)

 SFS snapshot policies datasource schema

+~> This datasource is in beta and may be subject to breaking changes in the future.
+Use with caution.
+See our [guide](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources) for how to opt-in to use beta resources.

 ## Example Usage